Western Red Cedar Application Tips

 Unlike paint, a solid-color stain may leave lap marks.
 To prevent lap marks, follow the procedures suggested for semi-transparent penetrating stains.

-Cedar enjoys a well-deserved reputation as a wood that takes and holds a range of finishes for extended periods.
+Western Red Cedar enjoys a well-deserved reputation as a wood that takes and holds a range of finishes for extended periods.
 Nevertheless, the normal life of a finish will be shortened by degradation and discoloration.
 The causes of degradation are many and have been discussed in the preceding pages.

 The causes of discoloration, though not in themselves a failure of the finish, often requires remedial treatment.